Vylpes/Droplet/CONTRIBUTING.md

 * Maintain Droplet's quality
 * Fix problems that are important to users
 * Engage the community in working toward the best possible Droplet
-* Enable a sustainable system for Sonar's maintainers to review contributions
+* Enable a sustainable system for Droplet's maintainers to review contributions

 Please follow these steps to have your contribution considered by maintainers: